Wituland: Witu Relations with the Geledi Sultanate

-German Protectorate (1885–90)
+German protectorate (1885–90)

 In 1885, the German brothers Clemens and Gustav Denhardt negotiated a treaty with Ahmed ibn Fumo Bakari, the first mfalme (Swahili for sultan or king) of Witu who ceded, on 8 April 1885, 25 square miles of territory to the brothers' "Tana Company", and the remainder of the Wituland became the German Protectorate of Wituland (Deutsch-Witu) on 27 May 1885.
 The Reich was represented there by the German Residents: Gustav Denhardt (1856–1917; in office 8 April 1885 – 1 July 1890) and his deputy Clemens Andreas Denhardt (1852–1928).

 German rule was relatively mild, and the territory continued being a haven for escaped slaves.

 In 1889, Wituland issued a number of postage stamps although their postal usage has not been verified.

-British Rule and the Witu Expeditions
+British rule and the Witu expeditions

-In accord with the 1890 Heligoland–Zanzibar Treaty, on 18 June 1890 a British protectorate was declared, and on 1 July 1890 imperial Germany renounced its protectorate, ceding the Wituland to Great Britain and becoming part of British East Africa.
+In accord with the 1890 Heligoland–Zanzibar Treaty, on 18 June 1890 a British protectorate was declared, and on 1 July 1890 imperial Germany renounced its protectorate, ceding the Wituland to Great Britain to become part of British East Africa.
 There were widespread protests from the inhabitants of the territory, who wished to remain under Germany's protection.

-First Expedition (1890)
+First expedition (1890)

 Shortly afterwards several German merchants were murdered, and a mixed British & Zanzibari punitive expedition was sent out.
 The troops landed and descended on Witu on October 26, 1890.
 After a series of shoot-outs, Sultan Fumo Bakari ibn Ahmad fled from the town, with roughly 3,000 of his remaining gunmen.
 He was deposed by the British and died soon afterwards.

 After a short reign by Bwana Shaykh ibn Ahmad, the rulership (now reduced to a shaykhdom and made a vassal of the Zanzibar Sultanate) was given to Fumo `Umar ibn Ahamd.
-Slavery was also formally abolished in Witu, in March 1891, and Indian police were brought in to enforce the new agreement.
+Slavery was also formally abolished in Witu in March 1891, and Indian police were brought in to enforce the new agreement.

-Second Expedition (1893)
+Second expedition (1893)

 A brother of Fumo Bakari, by the name of Fumo Oman, resisted the new regime and began leading increasingly violent raids on villages and farms around the nearby town of Jongeni, northeast of Witu.
 A brief attempt at diplomacy failed, and the British and Zanzibari governments prepared a second naval expedition to sail to Witu.

 A small expeditionary force landed at Witu in July and a second request to negotiate was sent to Fumo Oman.
 It was rejected and the marines marched on the principal towns under rebel control.
 Thick forest and camouflaged pits with sharpened stakes surrounded the strongly fortified towns, and the rebel gunmen had prepared defensive positions that allowed for heavy fire.
 However, after prolonged and intense shoot-outs, the naval marines fought their way into each town, and destroyed the fortifications.
 Fumo Oman fled and Fumo 'Umari bin Hamid was reinstated.

 Fumo 'Umari moved the capital to Jongeni, but the growth of British power and of the regional importance of Zanzibar saw Witu's position and influence gradually decline.